erigontech/diagnostics/README.md

 ## Code version

 Operator can look at the code version that Erigon node has been built with.
-The corresponding code in Erigon is in the file `diagnostics/versions.go`.
+The corresponding code in Erigon is in the file `internal/erigon_node/erigon_client.go`.
-The code on the side of the diagnostics system is spread across files `cmd/ui_handler.go` (invocation of `processVersions` function), `cmd/versions.go`, `assets/template/session.html` (template in the format of `html/template` package, the part where the button `Fetch Versions` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/versions.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element).
+The code on the side of the diagnostics system is spread across files `api/ui_handler.go` (invocation of `Version` method), `internal/erigon_node/erigon_client.go`, `assets/template/session.html` (template in the format of `html/template` package, the part where the button `Fetch Versions` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/versions.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element).